-All Irish and British personal documents, such as school records for teaching purposes in the UAE, marriage certificates, birth certificates, academic certificates, personal powers of attorney, police clearance certificates must be consular legalised.
-Any supporting documents that must be certified and consular legalised for the purposes of family reunification, family residency visas and work visa applications, can be submitted in a bundle and we will process them together to ensure completeness of your file.
+All Irish and British personal documents, such as school records for teaching purposes in the UAE, marriage certificates, birth certificates, academic certificates, personal powers of attorney, and police clearance certificates must be consular legalised.
+Any supporting documents that must be certified and consular legalised for the purposes of family reunification, family residency visas, and work visa applications, can be submitted in a bundle and we will process them together to ensure the completeness of your file.

 NB: Please note that all UK educational documents must be legalised by a local notary public prior to being apostilled, while Irish educational documents must be apostilled.
 If in doubt, please contact us and we will advise you accordingly.

 Similar requirements apply to commercial, business, and legal documents, such as powers of attorney, company bylaws, articles of association, trademark or patent authorisations, good manufacturing practice (GMP) certificates, certificates of origin, customs declarations, invoices, financial statements and reports, company meeting minutes, etc.